polkadot-developers/polkadot-docs/develop/parachains/get-started/deploy-parachain-to-polkadot.md

 ---
-title: Deploy a Blockchain to Polkadot
+title: Deploy a Parachain to Polkadot
-description: A guide to deploying Polkadot SDK-based blockchains, outlining the critical steps to configure, prepare, and launch a custom network.
+description: A guide to deploying Polkadot SDK-based parachains, outlining the critical steps to configure, prepare, and launch a custom network.
 ---

-# Deployment Overview
+# Deploy a Parachain

 ## Introduction